haneymason22/Bamazon/README.md

 EXAMPLE 1:

 Input "node bamazonCustomer.js" to display the list of products with their information.
-Then enter "5" for product 5 (flashlight).
+Then enter "5" for product 5 (fishing pole).
 Then enter quantity "21" to see the results.
 Notice that you will receive an error for entering a quantity which exceeds the in-store quantity, and you will be asked to start the order over.

 ![2020-01-11 (4)](https://user-images.githubusercontent.com/55059602/72210349-9136cc80-347f-11ea-8a2d-f9d22dd22874.png)